torthanayong/HR-Analytic/README.md

 # This is a SQL problem from Datayolk.
 The name of the project is HR-Analytic.

-## There are a total of 6 questions as follows:
+## There are a total of 6 questions, as follows:
-  #### Create a Database.
+  #### Create a aatabase.
-  1. Create a Database from 3 tables consisting of Employee data, Salary data, and Team data.
+  1. Create a database from 3 tables consisting of employee data, salary data, and team data.
   #### Data query.
   2. Who are the employees of the company?
      What position do they hold?